Is CagriSema Approved? FDA Status June 2026

 In REDEFINE 1, the overall rate of GI adverse events was slightly higher with CagriSema than with semaglutide 2.4 mg alone.
 This is expected given that the combination adds cagrilintide — which slows gastric emptying through amylin signaling — on top of semaglutide’s GLP-1-mediated effects on gastric motility.

 Treatment discontinuation due to adverse events was reported, but the overall tolerability profile did not raise new safety signals beyond what is known for the individual components.
 The full safety dataset from the REDEFINE program is part of the NDA currently under FDA review.
-For context on where CagriSema fits among other investigational compounds, see our best research peptides guide for 2026.
+For context on where CagriSema fits among other investigational compounds, see our best retatrutide supplier Dubai guide.

 What Happens Next?

-1. FDA review decision (~October 2026).
+1. FDA review decision (late 2026).
 The NDA filed December 18, 2025 is under standard review.
-Assuming no Complete Response Letter (CRL) or request for additional data, an approval decision is expected approximately October 2026.
+Assuming no Complete Response Letter (CRL) or request for additional data, an approval decision is expected in late 2026; no exact PDUFA date has been publicly confirmed.
 Any advisory committee meetings or FDA information requests would be announced publicly.

-3. Competitive landscape.
-CagriSema enters a market where tirzepatide (Zepbound) is already approved with comparable weight-loss figures (22.5% in SURMOUNT-1).
-The competitive positioning of CagriSema depends on differentiation through its dual amylin–GLP-1 mechanism, potential advantages in specific patient populations, and Novo Nordisk’s manufacturing and pricing strategy.
-Retatrutide (Eli Lilly’s triple-agonist, Phase 3) and survodutide (Boehringer Ingelheim’s dual GLP-1/glucagon agonist, Phase 3) are also advancing in the pipeline.
+4. Competitive landscape.
+CagriSema enters a market where tirzepatide (Zepbound) is already approved with comparable weight-loss figures (22.5% in SURMOUNT-1) and outperformed CagriSema in the only head-to-head trial (REDEFINE-4: 23.6% vs 20.2% at 84 weeks).
+Competitive positioning depends on the amylin–GLP-1 mechanism (including the ECO 2026 muscle-sparing signal), potential advantages in specific patient populations, and Novo’s manufacturing and pricing strategy.
+Retatrutide (Eli Lilly’s triple-agonist, Phase 3) and survodutide (Boehringer Ingelheim’s dual GLP-1/glucagon agonist, Phase 3) are also advancing.
 See our retatrutide vs tirzepatide vs CagriSema comparison for a full breakdown.

 Novo Nordisk’s Obesity Pipeline and Market Outlook